OMEGA-RS/CBIT/README.md

 # CBIT

-Cyclic Bidirectional Image Translation for Unsupervised Multimodal Change Detection
+Code for the paper "Cyclic Bidirectional Image Translation for Unsupervised Multimodal Change Detection", which has been submitted to ISPRS Journal of Photogrammetry and Remote Sensing.